mongodb/mongo/src/mongo/db/repl/README.md

 `DropPendingCollectionReaper`, which manages collections that are marked as drop-pending by the Two Phase Drop algorithm, and make sure it aligns with what is currently on disk.
 After doing so, we can run through the oplog recovery process, which truncates the oplog after the `common point` (at the truncate point) and applies all oplog entries through the end of the sync source's oplog.
+See the [Startup Recovery](#startup-recovery) section for more information on truncating the oplog and applying oplog entries.

 The last thing we do before exiting the data modification section is reconstruct prepared transactions.
 We must also restore their in-memory state to what it was prior to the rollback in